-College and university programs vary in regards to the admission’s process, general education requirements, the selection of prerequisite athletic training education courses, and the method of delivery (3+2 or traditional master's program).
-It is important to select a transfer college or university as soon as possible once choosing to pursue a career in Athletic Training.
+- College and university master's degree programs vary in regards to the method of delivery (3+2 or traditional master's degree program), admission requirements, the preferred undergraduate degree, and specific prerequisite courses.
+It is important to select an appropriate undergraduate program as soon as possible once choosing to pursue a career in Athletic Training.

 Associate in Science